5 BENEFITS OF CUTTING DOWN ON ALCOHOL

 An evening of binge drinking often results in a horrible hangover the next day

 Your Health Will Improve

-If you use alcohol to help you deal with stress or other emotional issues, your risk of becoming addicted, or developing mental health issues, increases.
-Many of these outcomes can be greatly reduced through living a healthy lifestyle, so cutting down on alcohol is a no-brainer really.
+If you use alcohol to help you deal with stress or other emotional issues, your risk of becoming addicted or developing mental health issues, increases.
+Many of these outcomes can be greatly reduced through living a healthy lifestyle, so cutting down on alcohol is a no-brainer.

 Cutting down on alcohol will make you feel generally much better

 In this article, we have discussed some of the many and varied benefits of going lighter on alcohol.
 If you are concerned about your alcohol intake, or you want to find more information and support in this topic, visit the drink aware website or book in for a private doctor appointment.
-If you’re in search of a “doctor near me“, we have eight private clinics in central London – so your nearest private GP surgery should never be too far away!
+If you're in search of a "doctor near me", we have 18 private clinics so your nearest private GP surgery should never be too far away.